Mehwash-shahzadi/backend-journey/README.md

 **Goal:** Go from writing scripts to building production-grade backend applications.
 By day 90, I want to confidently apply for backend developer roles.

-This repo is my public accountability. **Week 2 complete!** Built a full CLI task manager from scratch.
+This repo is my public accountability.
+Week 2 complete.
+Now diving into FastAPI and REST APIs (Week 3).
 Let's see where this goes.

 ## Quick Start